NSS-Day-Cohort-55/client-side-mastery/book-1-yellow-brick-code/chapters/HTML_LAYOUT_COMPONENTS.md

 ![example layout](images/coffee-shop-layout.png)

-Once you complete this part, push your project to GitHub.
+> Once you complete this part, add and commit again, then push your project to GitHub.

 ## Practice: Congressional Representative
 #### Part 1